 Technical Assistance Program: Provides engineering and planning-level assistance (i.e. concept-level studies) to co-permittees when communities need help identifying problems and/or potential solutions to storm water-related issues.
 This program is not for detailed construction design, but merely for identifying planning-level solutions when a simple improvement or other solution is not apparent.

-Tributary: A river or stream that flows into a larger stream, river or lake.
+Tributary: A river or creek that flows into a larger stream or lake.
 Each tributary drains a different watershed, carrying runoff and snowmelt from that area.
 In SD1’s service area, the Licking River is just one example of an Ohio River tributary.
 (See Watershed)

 Variable Rate: The charge for residential sanitary sewer customers who require wastewater treatment beyond the 2 hundred cubic feet included in the base rate.
 The variable rate is charged per each additional hundred cubic feet of wastewater treatment.
 (See Base Rate; Winter Factor)